r-devel/containers/README.md

 # Distro contrainers

-Containers for testing R packages on some popular Linux distributions using the native R installation for that distro.
+Containers for testing R and packages on some popular Linux distributions.
 To run a container locally use:

 ```sh
 docker run -it ghcr.io/r-devel/rocky-8